xixu-me/favicons/README.md

 ### Access Individual Favicons

-Individual favicons are stored in the `assets` branch and are named according to their second-level domain:
+Individual favicons are stored in the `assets` branch and are named according to their domain name:

-- `google.png` for google.com
+- `google.com.png` for google.com
-- `github.png` for github.com
+- `github.com.png` for github.com

 Access patterns: